 They key to making a proper Madeleine is in the preparation.
 I can't emphasize that part enough.
 For starters: Three to four eggs (which give the sweet its illustrious, deep golden color) are combined with 2/3 cup of sugar and then beaten on high for several minutes so that the batter may triple in volume.
 You'll know you've reached optimal consistency when your electric beaters leave ribbons of batter behind after being pulled out.
 It's also equally as important that you delicately fold the 1/2 cup melted (cooled) butter and flour mixture into the egg portion until just barely mixed, otherwise the batter will collapse, the wheat gluten will toughen the dough, or a whole host of other disasters might occur.

-I used Joy of Baking dot com's recipe (here), but made a few modifications.
+I used Joy of Baking dot com's recipe (

 1.)
 I used my new pixie muffin pans instead of a standard Madeliene pan;